-"rules" means the rules made under this Act;
+"rules" means the rules made under this Ordinance;

-"specialized psychiatric treatments" means electro-convulsive treatment, anti-psychotic depot injection, psychosurgery, and such other form of treatment as may be specified for the purposes of this Act; and
+"specialized psychiatric treatments" means electro-convulsive treatment, anti-psychotic depot injection, psychosurgery, and such other form of treatment as may be specified for the purposes of this Ordinance; and

-"treatment of mentally disordered person" means the assessment and treatment of a mentally disordered person and shall include assessment, care, training, habilitation as well as rehabilitation techniques or measures, as the case may be.
+"treatment of mentally disordered person" means the assessment and "treatment of a mentally" disordered person and shall include assessment, care, training, rehabilitation as well as rehabilitation techniques or measures, as the case may be.

-CHAPTER - II
+CHAPTER II

-ESTABLISHMENT OF BALOCHISTAN MENTAL
+ESTABLISHMENT OF FEDERAL MENTAL HEALTH AUTHORITY

-Balochistan Mental 3.
-(1)

-HEALTH AUTHORITY

-For the purposes of this Act, the Government

-Health shall constitute, by notification in the official Gazette, the
+3. Federal Mental Health Authority.-(1) For the purposes of this Ordinance, the Federal Government shall constitute, by notification in the official Gazette, the Federal Mental Health Authority.

-Authority.

-Balochistan Mental Health Authority within a period of six months.

-(2) The Authority shall consist of a Chairperson and not more than nine members to be appointed by the Government.
+(2) The Authority shall consist of a Chairperson and not more than fourteen members to be appointed by the Federal Government.

-(3) The members of the Authority shall be as follows -
+(3) The members of the Authority shall be as follows: